Office of Laboratory Animal Welfare

 The foreign institution must provide:

 The process for renewing an Assurance is similar to the process of obtaining a new Assurance.
 Your institution will receive a reminder letter prior to the expiration date with instructions for submitting a renewal.
-Note: Foreign Assurances will be renewed only if the institution continues to receive PHS funds, either directly or indirectly.
+Note: Assurances will be renewed only if the institution continues to receive PHS funds, either directly or indirectly.
 OLAW requests institutions to submit the Domestic Assurance renewal document 4 months prior to the expiration date to allow time for review.
 It is important to submit the renewal documents promptly because the institution may not accept funds for animal activities unless the institution has a valid Assurance on file with OLAW (PHS Policy, section V.B.).

 Changes that occur in an institution’s animal care and use program after the Assurance is approved but before it is renewed, should be described in the next annual report to OLAW.
 However, a change in the IO or IACUC chair should be forwarded to OLAW immediately because OLAW communicates with the institution through the IO and the IACUC chair.